bema-fabiyi/country_info_app/README.md

 ## ✨ Features
 - List of countries from API
 - Country search
-- Details about selected country
+- Details about the selected country
 - Dark theme

-## ⚙️ Dependecies & Packages
+## ⚙️ Dependencies & Packages
 - provider for state management
 - flutter_screenutil for responsiveness
 - http for API calls
 - [Country API](https://restcountries.com/v3.1/all)
 - intl for number formatting
 - grouped_list for grouping countries alphabetically
-- font used in this project is Axiforma
+- The font used in this project is Axiforma

 ## 🚀 Setup Instructions
 1. Clone the Repository